HannahSuarez/hannahsuarez.github.io/_posts/2021-02-10-The_Importance_of_NTP_Getting_Started.md

 ## About NTP

-You may have services on your network that depend on [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) and accurate timestamps.
+You may have services on your network that depend on [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) and accurate timestamps in addition to using the standardized ISO8601 format.
 These include DNS servers, Cryptography (certificate/signature validity) like being able to connect to a https website as well as ensuring non-repudiation and integrity via maintaining accurate timestamps in logs and especially audit logs.
 Inaccurate timestamps offer an inaccurate view of a sequence of events, thus making it difficult to obtain a timeframe of events in an IR.

 ## Attack Example